Reviews You Can Rely On

 Credit: Osprey

 Backpack — This category might seem self-explanatory; it's a bag that's built for a back.
 However, when it comes to traveling, there are many versions to consider.
 A daypack is typically a bit smaller but built with the movement and comfort needed for adventuring in mind.
 These smaller backpacks can be paired with a larger suitcase or duffel to get you to your destination before converting into an active-minded day bag for whatever cities or wilderness you choose to explore.
 More casual backpacks like school backpacks and laptop backpacks do double duty, serving the daily commuter or student as well as becoming a personal item on an airplane or a handy road trip companion.
-These bags come in many styles and sizes and with various organizational options, so you can find the perfect bag for your daily endeavors near and far.
+These bags come in many styles and sizes and have various organizational options so that you can find the perfect bag for your daily endeavors, both near and far.
 Travel backpacks are larger than these others, with enough internal storage and clever organization to neatly hold everything you need for your trip sans suitcase.
 These travel-focused bags are typically comfier to wear for long hours on your feet and a great choice for destination hopping utilizing multiple types of transportation.
 Below, we show charts that outline the scores of the bags tested in our best travel backpack and best laptop backpack reviews.

 travel bag